divarvel/blog/posts/2013-05-30-full-disk-encryption-on-exherbo.md

 [Keruspe](http://github.com/Keruspe) helped me a lot on this part.
 For some reason, the `initramfs` file is never shown in the existing guides, and everybody seem to copy all the files by hand.
 Tedious.

+TODO: reference existing guides
+TODO: reference documentation about initramfs config file

+The busybox script drops you to a shell if something goes wrong.
+This is tremendously helpful to inspect the contents of the initramfs (are all the libraries available at the right path?) and to check if everything is mounted correctly.

 #### Configure your kernel